myConsciousness/atproto.dart/website/docs/lexicons/com/atproto/label/defs.md

 ## #labelValueDefinition

-Declares a label value and its expected interpertations and behaviors.
+Declares a label value and its expected interpretations and behaviors.

 | Property | Type | Known Values | Required | Description |
 | --- | --- | --- | :---: | --- |